Skip to navigation Skip to content

 Determine if the customer is residing in Australia + Read more ...

-Only customers who intend to reside in Australia are eligible for FTB, PPL and DAP.
-To be satisfied the customer is residing in Australia.
-See Assessing if a customer is an Australian resident.
+Only customers who reside in Australia are eligible for FTB and PPL.
+To be satisfied the customer is residing in Australia, see Assessing if a customer is an Australian resident.

-If payment is already current and there is sufficient evidence to support the fact the customer never intended to reside in Australia, a debt may be raised from the date of grant.
+If payment is already current and there is significant evidence to support the fact the customer never lived in Australia, a debt may be raised from the date of grant.

 Note: if a customer is overseas temporarily, they are still considered to be residing in Australia.